rdewolff/temple/README.md

 - remove delete button on edit form when adding new object
 - build guided tour of temple
 - improve collection - artist link (on private collection edit page) to work with reactive function.
 Or better way?
+- check if the various reactive function are not causing problems with similar names (getCollectionArtistLinkedIds())

 Cf. specification document [https://docs.google.com/document/d/1LaTlhE7MRqVQabxxX4uBnHOJha9I_-ZU1Y43ri5kXmI]